Mahan Kosh: Publication

-While studying two existing titles, Pandit Tara Singh Narotam's Granth Guru Girarth Kos (1895) and Hazara Singh's Sri Guru Granth Kos (1899), Kahn Singh realized there would be great value in a lexicography on words occurring in Sikh historical texts as well as in the Guru Granth Sahib because it would promote literacy and critical studies in Punjabi.
+While studying two existing titles, Pandit Tara Singh Narotam's Granth Guru Girarth Kos (1895) and Hazara Singh's Sri Guru Granth Kos (1899), Kahn Singh realised there would be great value in a lexicography on words occurring in Sikh historical texts as well as in the Guru Granth Sahib because it would promote literacy and critical studies in Punjabi.

-On May 12, 1912 he resigned his position in Nabha State and began work on the project.
+On 12 May 1912 he resigned his position in Nabha State and began work on the project.
 His original patron, Maharaja Brijindar Singh of Faridkot State, who had earlier sponsored scholarly work on the Guru Granth Sahib died in 1918.
 His other patron, Maharaja Ripudaman Singh was forced to abdicate his throne in 1923.
 Maharaja Bhupinder Singh of Patiala State then offered to underwrite the entire expense of printing.
-Kahn Singh finished the work on February 6, 1926 and printing began on October 26, 1927 at the Sudarshan Press in Amritsar, owned by the poet Dhani Ram Chatrik.
-The first printing, in four volumes, was finished on April 13, 1930.
+Kahn Singh finished the work on 6 February 1926 and printing began on 26 October 1927 at the Sudarshan Press in Amritsar, owned by the poet Dhani Ram Chatrik.
+The first printing, in four volumes, was finished on 13 April 1930.
 The Languages Department of Punjab, Patiala then published Mahan Kosh in one volume and it has gone through three editions, the latest released in 1981.

 The Punjabi University in Patiala has translated it into English.